 Kari Watson (they/them) is a composer, performer, and intermedia artist whose work explores the intersections of contemporary concert music, electroacoustic composition, live performance, and interactive installation.
 Their composition practice is cross-disciplinary and deeply collaborative, often involving workshop-driven processes that prioritize collective exploration and exchange.
 As a performer playing analog synthesizers, they engage a customizable spatialization software built in MaxMSP with spatial speaker arrays to further explore issues of tactility and drama in immersive sonic environments.

-Watson’s work has been presented at leading international festivals and institutions, including the Darmstädter Ferienkurse, Donaueschinger Musiktage, the Composers Now Dialogues Series with Tania León, the Ravinia Festival’s Breaking Barriers Festival with Marin Alsop, Les Écoles d’Art Américaines de Fontainebleau, Chicago’s Frequency Festival, the Ear Taxi Festival, and at the New Music Gathering.
+Watson’s work has been presented at leading international festivals and institutions, including the Darmstädter Ferienkurse (DE), Donaueschinger Musiktage (DE), the MINU Festival for Expanded Music (DK), the Composers Now Dialogues Series with Tania León, the Ravinia Festival’s Breaking Barriers Festival with Marin Alsop, Les Écoles d’Art Américaines de Fontainebleau (FR), Chicago’s Frequency Festival, the Ear Taxi Festival, and at the New Music Gathering.
 Their performances and collaborations have also been programmed on series such as the CLEAT Series and the Pleiades Series at Elastic Arts, Yarn Wire’s Currents Series at Roulette in NYC, Experimental Sound Studio’s Florasonic and Patchbent Series, and on International Anthem’s 11x11 Series with Katinka Kleijn.

 Recently featured by Musical America as their New Artist of the Month (February, 2025), Watson has received several awards and distinctions for their work such as the 2023 Kranichstein Music Prize for Composition from the Darmstädter Ferienkurse, and a 2022 Charles Ives Scholarship from the American Academy of Arts and Letters.
 Furthermore, their work has been recognized and supported by Broadcast Music Industry, the Musicians Club of Women, and New Music USA, and they have collaborated on projects funded by Arts Council England, SWR Kultur, DCASE in partnership with the Chicago Cultural Center, and the National Endowment for the Arts.

 Watson plays modular synthesizers as a soloist and as one half of a duo project with cellist Katinka Kleijn with a recent release of their debut album VISTAS on Elektramusic (June 2025), and an upcoming international tour in the UK and EU in January, 2026.
-Their debut album, enclosures, was released with Sawyer Editions (January 2025) and has since been reviewed in the June 2025 issue of the Tempo Journal (Cambridge University Press) and listed in the Best Contemporary Classical Music on Bandcamp, January 2025, by Peter Margasak for Bandcamp Daily.
-Words about Watson’s music have appeared in several publications such as The Wire (UK), Tempo (UK), The Washington Post, the Chicago Classical Review, and Ruch Muzyczny (PL).
+Their debut album, enclosures, was released with Sawyer Editions (January 2025) and has since been reviewed in the June 2025 issue of the Tempo Journal (Cambridge University Press), listed in the Best Contemporary Classical Music on Bandcamp, January 2025, by Peter Margasak for Bandcamp Daily, and listed by Sonic Youth’s Thurston Moore as one of the top records of 2025.
+Words about Watson’s music have appeared in several publications such as Seismograf Mag (DK), The Wire (UK), Cambridge University Press’s Tempo Journal (UK), The Washington Post, the Chicago Classical Review, and Ruch Muzyczny (PL).

-Current composition projects include collaborations with UK based mezzo-soprano Rosie Middleton, founding member of Spektral Quartet Doyle Armbrust, duo performances with School of the Art Institute Professor Lou Mallozzi, as well as ongoing collaborations with cellist Katinka Kleijn, composer/synthesist Aaron Holloway-Nahum, and videographer Luana Borges.
+Current projects include collaborations with UK based mezzo-soprano Rosie Middleton, founding member of Spektral Quartet Doyle Armbrust, and a new work for Clarinetist Heather Roche, along with duo performances with Sonic Artist Lou Mallozzi, as well as ongoing collaborations with cellist Katinka Kleijn, composer/synthesist Aaron Holloway-Nahum, and videographer Luana Borges.

 Watson holds a BM from Oberlin Conservatory in Composition, with a minor in TIMARA (technology in music and related arts) and is currently pursuing a Ph.D. at the University of Chicago on a full fellowship from the Division of the Humanities.